Samsung/tizen-docs/docs/application/web/get-started/mobile/first-app.md

 To view and modify the application configuration:

 1. In the **Project Explorer** view, double-click the `config.xml` file of the application.
-The Tizen Studio opens the file in the Web application configuration editor.
+Tizen Studio opens the file in the Web application configuration editor.

 2. In the configuration editor, view and modify the configuration details using the various tabs: